 Imaging, Multimedia and Graphics (IMG Lab)

 Researchers in the IMG lab work in the field of image processing and computer vision.
-A staggering amount of data is in visual form, ranging from medical brain scan images to photos of archaeological documents and artifacts.
+A staggering amount of data is in visual form from a diverse range of disciplines such as medicine, agriculture, manufacturing, and archaeology.
 Analysis, annotation and summarization of this data by highly-trained human experts is extremely time-consuming.
 The mission of the IMG lab is to develop techniques in computer vision that will aid in the automated processing of this rich visual data.

 Notable Research Accomplishments